|Homepage:||Click to visit|

 |Minimum GPA:||3.0||Housing:||Dormitory/Residence Hall, Homestay|

-- Immerse yourself in Spanish academic culture by enrolling in regular University classes in a wide range of disciplines, from Spanish language and literature to geography, international relations, political science, and an internship
+- Immerse yourself in Spanish academic culture by enrolling in regular University classes in a wide range of disciplines, from Spanish language and literature to geography, international relations, and political science

 - Participate in cultural and educational activities, including lectures and visits to museums; explore Barcelona, Catalonia, and Spain through excursions

-- Let CIEE Guardian Angels guide you through the city and help you feel at home; get help from tutors; take non-credit classes in Spanish cooking
+- Enjoy trips through the city with CIEE Guardian Angels, who help you feel at home; receive help from tutors; take non-credit classes in Spanish cooking

 UB classrooms range from traditional to modern and may have up to 100 students in a class.
 CIEE classes are small, with no more than 12 students in a class.